 - 4 whole cloves

-Preparation of German Sauerkraut recipe using American Sauerkraut:
+Preparation of American Sauerkraut for German Sauerkraut Recipe:

 Preparation of the German Sauerkraut:

-Serve it with bratwurst, franks, winers or Oma’s homemade pork roast.
+Serve the Sauerkraut with bratwurst, franks, winers or Oma’s homemade pork roast.